noi-techpark/odh-docs/source/guidelines/platform.rst

 developers must take this number into account, whether they configure a connection pool or not.

-|odh| databases generally are configured to not all connections from any host
+|odh| databases generally are configured to accept connections only from the known hosts where the application
-but the application servers.
+servers are deployed.

 Contributors must follow well known best practices when querying the database from Java or JavaScript: